SalaTikMur/nastya/README.md

-# nastya
+# Website for my friend
-site for Nastya
+The project is not completed, and is under development